ajcarrillo/byo-microservices/Readme.md

 - All merge conflicts have been resolved
 - You have fixed any linting issues in your code
 - You have run the tests and fixed any issues
+- You have added at least 2 reviewers

 Please note that should you create any commits to your working branch, after you have received approvals, you will require new approvals before the branch can be merged.

+When your PR has been successfully merged into the dev branch, please delete your remote working branch.

 ---